IBS

 format_quote

-"What happens along the seven meters a human intestine can measure, is crucial for health and emotional well-being"
+"What happens along human intestine is crucial for health and emotional well-being"

 The diversity of gut bacteria is essential for digestion